Hims Reviews: Are Hims' products and services legit?

 Roman

 Roman is extremely similar to Hims in that it offers many of the same treatments for hair loss, erectile dysfunction, premature ejaculation, and skincare that Hims does.
-In most cases, Roman is the pricier of the two, but its finasteride price is especially low.
-And Roman is the only major player in the space to offer minoxidil in an oral form.
+In most cases, Roman is the pricier of the two, but its finasteride price is especially low, and its oral minoxidil is also less expensive.

 Keeps

 When Hims first started, its focus was much narrower than today, and one of its primary offerings was hair loss treatment.
 Keeps is a company committed to staying focused on that service instead of expanding the way Hims did.
-Neither approach is necessarily better than the other but Keeps’ hair loss products are almost universally less expensive than those found on Hims.
+But in recent months, Keeps has added sexual health treatments and products to its catalog, including PDE-5 inhibitors for erectile dysfunction.
+At this time, prices are still higher than much of the competition, including Hims.
 Find out more about Keeps here, or check out our full comparison of the two companies.

 BlueChew

 One of Hims’ primary competitors in the sexual health department is a company called BlueChew.
-Its selection is a bit more limited than Hims’, with a staunch focus on the erectile dysfunction medications sildenafil and tadalafil.
-However, BlueChew’s subscription plans are well-priced and undeniably straightforward, and the company offers a free trial.
+Its selection is a bit more limited than Hims’, with a staunch focus on the erectile dysfunction medications sildenafil, tadalafil, and vardenafil.
+However, BlueChew’s offers a free trial for our readers with the coupon code INNERBODY, which makes it the better of the two places to start.

 There are only two states in the country (North Dakota and South Carolina) in which you can’t access BlueChew; for everyone else, the medications are delivered straight to your door.
 But what might be most interesting about BlueChew are the pills themselves.
 That’s because they aren’t pills, per se; they’re chewables.
-They taste sweet, but have a distinct chemical essence, with no overt flavoring like blueberry.
 We think many men may find chewables more convenient than traditional pills.
-Hims apparently agrees, as it’s recently launched a competitive product called Hard Mints, which are similar but slightly more expensive.
+Hims apparently agrees, as it’s recently launched a competitive product in its Hard Mints and Sex Chews, which are similar but often slightly more expensive.
+Hims has a superior price on tadalafil and vardenafil chews at certain doses if you opt for 30 pills/month.
 Find out more about BlueChew.

 Promescent

 Until recently, Hims delay spray and wipes were the only products the company had in common with Promescent, but both companies have since moved into one another’s territory.
 Hims has added sex toys along the lines of those sold on Promescent’s site, and Promescent just introduced prescription ED medications at prices that significantly undercut the market.
-We don’t know if its ED med program will be successful, but if it sticks around, then this prescription path from Promescent is likely to take over as a top budget pick in our estimation.
+We don’t know if its ED med program will be successful, but if it sticks around, then this prescription path from Promescent may compete as a top budget pick.

 Talkspace, BetterHelp, and Cerebral

 Hims is hardly the first provider of online mental health services, and the companies Talkspace, BetterHelp, and Cerebral are dedicated solely to that.
 Some are more comprehensive than others.
-BetterHelp and Cerebral offer therapy for things like personality disorders or insomnia but utilize a subscription structure for talk therapy instead of Hims’ per-session system.
-And BetterHelp only offers talk therapy; none of its therapists can prescribe medication.
-Cerebral has talk therapy and psychiatry.
-At first glance, many of its costs may seem lower than Hims’, but those are almost universally introductory costs.
+BetterHelp, Talkspace, and Cerebral offer therapy for things like personality disorders or insomnia through a subscription structure.
+However, BetterHelp only offers counseling; none of its therapists can prescribe medication.
+On the other hand, Cerebral and Talkspace have talk therapy and psychiatry.
+At first glance, some of these competitors’ costs may seem lower than Hims’, but those are almost universally introductory costs.
 That said, some of these companies work with insurers, whereas Hims does not.

 Hims FAQ